citp/privacy-policy-historical/f/fl/flo/floweraura.com.md

-> *The following text is extracted and transformed from the floweraura.com privacy policy that was archived on 2013-03-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130319055018id_/http%3A//www.floweraura.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the floweraura.com privacy policy that was archived on 2013-07-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130722071057id_/http%3A//www.floweraura.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Flower Aura
+# Privacy Policy - FlowerAura

 **FlowerAura - PRIVACY POLICY:**